The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Toto Wolff

-In 2009, Toto Wolff invested in the Williams F1 Team and by 2012 he was the Executive Director.
-Less than a year later, Toto was appointed Managing Partner of the Mercedes F1 Team and he acquired a 30% stake in the team.
+In 2009, Toto Wolff invested in the Williams F1 Team and by 2012, he was the Executive Director.
+Less than a year later, Toto was appointed Managing Partner of the Mercedes F1 Team and acquired a 30% stake in the team.
 Toto Wolff became the Head of Mercedes-Benz Motorsport, putting him in charge of Formula 1 and Formula E for the company.
 As of 2020, Toto has a one-third stake in the team, alongside INEOS and Daimler AG.
-Under Toto Wolff’s leadership, the Mercedes F1 Team has won eight consecutive Constructors’ Titles and seven consecutive Drivers’ Championship Titles.
+Under Toto Wolff’s leadership, the Mercedes F1 Team has won eight consecutive Constructors’ Titles and seven successive Drivers’ Championship Titles.

 Past Mercedes F1 Drivers